Planetary Alignment in June 2026: Mercury, Venus & Jupiter After Sunset

 Here’s the simple observing plan:

-• 30 minutes after sunset: Venus and Jupiter may already be visible; Mercury may still be hard in twilight.
+• 30 minutes after sunset: Venus and Jupiter may already be visible; Mercury may still be hard to see in twilight.

 • About 1 hour after sunset: Best balance — the sky is darker, and all three planets should be easier to spot.